Ability of error correlations to improve the performance of variational quantum algorithms: Error model

 That is, correlations decay exponentially, with $1/\ee$ correlation time

-Thus, the correlation time increases monotonically from $0$ to $\infty$ as $\kappa$ is increased from $0$ to $1$.
+Thus, the correlation time increases monotonically from $0$ to $\infty$ as the correlation strength $\kappa$ is increased from $0$ to $1$.
+(In the spatial fluctuator model, the correlation length $\la$ increases monotonically from $0$ to $\infty$ as $\kappa$ is increased from $0$ to $1$.)

-Even though $s_t=T^ts_0=s_0$ for all $t$,in the course of every physical run of a quantum circuit involving $m$ circuit layers, a non-trivial \emph{realization} $X\in\{(1,0)^T,(0,1)^T\}^{m+1}$ of fluctuator states is sampled.
-Equivalently, we can say that during every run, a bitstring $b\in\{0,1\}^{m+1}$ of RV values is sampled.
+Even though $s_t=T^ts_0=s_0$ for all $t$, in the course of each physical run of a quantum circuit involving $m$ circuit layers, a nontrivial \emph{realization} $R\in\{(1,0)^\mrm{T},(0,1)^\mrm{T}\}^{m+1}$ of fluctuator states is sampled.
+Equivalently, we can say that, during each run, a realization bit string $b\in\{0,1\}^{m+1}$ of outcomes is obtained, where the $t$th entry of $b$, $b_t\in\{0,1\}$, denotes the outcome of a trial of the random variable $B_t$.
 The realization $b$ occurs with probability